Aiden971/aiden971.github.io/README.md

 **IT Analyst** @ [Orange Business](https://www.orange-business.com/en) _(Jan 2024 - Present)_ <br>
 An IT service provider for big companies like Puma, Louis Vuitton, Heinken, and many others.
-  - Specialized support in MS365.
+- Specialized support in MS365 products and solutions.
+- Investigating technical problems such as wrong SMTP, hybrid joining, etc....
-  - More administration in Microsoft Entra ID and Intune Admin Center.
+- Specialized administration in Microsoft Entra ID and Intune Admin Center.
 - Maintaining Lotus Notes servers and clusters operational.
 - Troubleshooting internal OB network in all OB sites for flapping and disconnections.
 - Administration of several internal communication tools.
 - Liaising with different stakeholders for deep-investigative issues.
-  - Managing business partners' guest accounts.
+- Managing business partners' and customers' guest accounts.
-  - Investigating phishing emails by analyzing email headers.
+- Investigating phishing emails by analyzing email headers and doing static and dynamic analysis of the phishing email in a safe sandbox environment.
 - Investigating the isolation of machines from the internal network based on event viewer logs.
 - Monitoring the updates done by Microsoft to our tenant.
 - Reporting bugs during tools' migrations to product owners.
 - Discussing GPO updates with L3 admins to ensure stability and security to end users.
+- Creating and updating Exchange mailboxes/distribution lists and fixing their technical issues in common AD.

-  - **_Technologies used:_** Vim, MDE Configuration Manager, Lotus Notes, CCNA, PowerShell, Microsoft Entra ID, Microsoft Intune Admin Center, Windows Server, Email Forensics, Python, AutoHotKey.
+**_Technologies used:_** Vim, MDE Configuration Manager, Lotus Notes, CCNA, PowerShell, Microsoft Entra ID, Microsoft Intune Admin Center, Windows Server, Email Forensics, Python, AutoHotKey.
 <br><br>

 **IT Service Desk Engineer** @ [Orange Business](https://www.orange-business.com/en) _(May 2022 - Jan 2024)_ <br>